 The Elizabethtown College Honors Program provides a handbook for students, faculty, and staff.
 The handbook includes information on Honors Program academic policies, benefits, and appendices of important Honors Program forms and documents.
 The handbook can be downloaded as a PDF by clicking the button below:

-Honors students may apply for Academic Grants for up to $1000 for their undergraduate career to cover expenses related to the student’s honors education.
-The grants are competitive and there is a limited budget each year.
+Honors students may apply for Academic Grants for up to $1000 for their undergraduate career to cover expenses related to the student’s Honors education.
+There is a limited budget each year for these competitive grants.
 The Honors Committee evaluates Academic Grant Applications twice a year.
 Deadlines for application submission are November 15 and April 15.

 - Expenses must be incurred during the student’s enrollment as an undergraduate student at the college.

 - Student must be in good standing with the Honors Program: 3.50 minimum GPA and no judicial infractions.